Unicorn-Commander/unicorn-aware/README.md

 ---

+## 🏢 About Magic Unicorn

+Unicorn Aware is developed by **Magic Unicorn Unconventional Technology & Stuff Inc**, a cutting-edge technology company specializing in NPU acceleration and innovative AI solutions.
+Our mission is to push the boundaries of what's possible with modern hardware acceleration, bringing enterprise-grade performance to edge computing applications.

+---

 ## 🎉 BREAKTHROUGH CONCLUSION

 This project has achieved a **revolutionary breakthrough in NPU speech recognition**, creating the world's first complete ONNX Whisper system with real NPU acceleration.